Joyce Tolliver, Associate Professor and Director

 Address: 4058 FLB

 Elias Shakkour is Instructor of Interpreting for the MA in Translation and Interpreting.
-His BA is in German from Colgate University.
-He holds MA degrees in German from Middlebury College and in Conference Interpretation from the Monterey Institute of International Studies, and one in Linguistics from the University of Illinois.
+He holds a BA in German from Colgate University as well as three MA degrees: one in German from Middlebury College, one in Conference Interpretation from the Monterey Institute of International Studies, and one in Linguistics from the University of Illinois.
 He is currently a Ph.D. candidate in Linguistics at the University of Illinois.
-Elias grew up bilingual in Arabic and English in Israel, where he attended the American School of Jerusalem.
-In addition to his fluency in English, Arabic and German, he is proficient in Spanish, French, and Hebrew and has some knowledge of Italian and Dutch.
-He is certified by the American Translators Association in Arabic to English and German to English translation.
+Elias grew up bilingual in Arabic and English in Israel, where he attended an American School in Jerusalem.
+In addition to his fluency in English, Arabic, and German, he is proficient in Spanish, French, and Hebrew and has some knowledge of Italian and Dutch.
+He is certified by the American Translators Association for Arabic-to-English and German-to-English translation.